Top 10 Waterfalls in France

 3. Cascade du Sautadet, Languedoc

-4. Cascade de la Pissevache, Vallorcine area (Switzerland border)
+4. Cascade de la Pissevache, near Vallorcine

 5. Cascade du Saut du Loup, Gorges du Loup